Ben Hewett

-On The Big Arvo, his segments included Ben's Big Cook Off, where he had to cook a recipe that was sent in from viewers, with a time limit of only 2 minutes.
+On The Big Arvo, his segments included Ben's Big Cook Up, where he had to cook a recipe that was sent in from viewers, with a time limit of only 2 minutes.
 His other segment was Celebrity Make Me a Sandwich, where a celebrity had to make a sandwich for Ben with only the ingredients that the celebrity provided.

 Ben now works in television production for various studios in Melbourne.